Kenthoward20/Turtlebot/README.md

 # Turtlebot

->This package is made for MLDA Robotics ROS Workshop 2.
+This package is made for **MLDA Robotics ROS Workshop 2**.

+>For **ROS Workshop 4 (Localization and Navigation with ROS)**, please switch to the `nav-workshop` branch (and `nav-workshop-ans` branch for sample answer).

 This package uses a modified turtlebot3 gazebo simulation to control a turtlebot to hit a pillar.
 The package turtlebot3_controller contains a controller capable of detecting the nearest object based on subscribed LIDAR data and publishing velocity command to the robot.

 ## Preview
 ![Turtlebot_demo](img/turtlebot_demo.png)